 From our blog

-Explore the role of the bicycle in Australia.
-Tour our website to learn more about our nation’s cycling stories and important cycling objects, and to join the conversation about the bike’s past, present and future.
+Tour our website to learn more about the role of the bicycle in Australia and to join the conversation about the bike's past, present and future.

 More on our collections appeal and other ways you can show your support.

 Sir Hubert Opperman and endurance cycling in Australia: curator's talk.

 Cycling in Australia is part of the National Museum's People and the Environment program.
 Discover more stories about people's relationships with Australia's natural and built environments on our People and the Environment website.